tjg/invader-detector/README.md

    █    █      █     ╰────────╯──╯
 ```

 The default match score is 70%.
+The radar gets crowded with
-You suddenly see more with `--score-threshold 60`:
+`--score-threshold 60`:

 ```
 ./detect-invaders.sh \